KJBock/creativeresponses2pma/pages/context.md

 ---
 title: Context
-layout: browse
+layout: about
 permalink: /context.html
-# see _data/config-browse.csv for display options
-# the Browse visualization will be added below the content in this file
+# the historical Context will be on these pages
 ---

 ## Historical Context of the Collection